Analyze guides created with Dynamics 365 Guides (Preview)

 Drill up/Drill down/Expand to the next level.
 By default, this chart shows the run time in minutes per step.
 The x-axis indicates both the step numbers (upper labels) and parent task labels (lower labels).
 Guide tasks and steps are organized into a hierarchy.

-To change the view from the step level to the task level, first select the chart and then select the Drill Up button.
+To change the view from the step level to the task level, first select the chart, and then select Drill Up.

-To return to the step view, select the Drill Mode button, and then select the task you want to drill in to.
+To return to the step view, select Drill Mode, and then select the task you want to drill in to.